 This amount is only required to be reported in the year the ESS interests are acquired.
 It will not be required to be reported again in a future year.

 If the Scheme type field is E this field may be greater than zero.
-If the Scheme type field is D, N, P or S this field must be zero filled.
+If the Scheme type field is D, N or S this field must be zero filled.

-6.41 Discount from taxed up front schemes – eligible for reduction – the amount of income assessable from ESS interests acquired during the financial year not eligible for deferral but eligible for reduction.
+6.41 Discount from taxed upfront schemes – eligible for reduction – the amount of income assessable from ESS interests acquired during the financial year not eligible for deferral but eligible for reduction.

 This field must be reported in whole dollars.